Sunday, April 26, 2020, 12:30 PM - 1:30 PM

 THE SACRAMENT OF BAPTISM

 Baptism is an act that looks back with gratitude on what God’s grace has already accomplished, it is here and now an act of God’s grace, and it looks forward to what God’s grace will accomplish in the future.
-While baptism signifies the whole working of God’s grace, much that it signifies, from the washing away of sin to the pouring out of the Holy Spirit, will need to happen during the course of a lifetime.
+God's grace meets us in the waters of baptism and invites us to experience new life in Christ.
+The waters represent God's unconditional covenant with us that we are called to live out each and every day.

 For an adult or older child — when a personal Christian commitment has taken place — baptism celebrates that act and grace of God that has made it possible.
 For infants, where such personal commitment has not yet taken place, baptism anticipates that act, declares its necessity, and celebrates God’s grace that will make it possible.